 - Our office will communicate with you beforehand to ask some screening questions.
 You’ll be asked those same questions again when you are in the office.

-- You will be asked to fill out our digital consent form prior to your visit.
+- You will be asked to fill out our digital consent form and a medical history form (for adults, for children) prior to your visit.

 - When you enter the office, your temperature will be taken with a contactless thermometer.

 - We have hand sanitizer that we will ask you to use when you enter the office.
 You will also find some in the reception area and other places in the office for you to use as needed.

 - Front desk staff will be wearing protective equipment.

 - We are asking patients to call and check in when they arrive and wait in their car until their treatment time to limit patient interaction.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.

 - We will do our best to allow greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the building at any one time.